tpiekarski/lkm-sandbox/README.md

 Testing by loading, unloading and outputting Kernel Ring Buffer (sudo will ask for root permissions).
 ```
 make test-module name=lkm_device
+make test-module name=lkm_mem
 make test-module name=lkm_parameters
 make test-module name=lkm_proc
 make test-module name=lkm_sandbox
 make test-module name=lkm_skeleton
 ```

 Additional tests for the sandbox device including loading module, gathering major device number from /proc, creating device and comparing the final message either run the Makefile target with ```make test-device``` or run the following commands.

 For creating character device the major number is needed and can be obtained by catting the file /proc/lkm_device_major.
 This major number is written to the Kernel Ring Buffer as well.
 It is possible to provide this major number using the module parameter param_major_num and load this module like ```sudo insmod lkm_device.ko param_major_num=241``` (At this moment this static allocation seems not to work reliable.
 The registration of the sandbox device fails sometimes.
 It was tried with a major of -16 when registration fails and the operation is not permitted like that - the reason is unknown.)
 ```
 sudo insmod lkm_device.ko
 dmesg | grep "Registered sandbox device"